Defined contribution vs. defined benefit pensions

 Moving a defined benefit pension

 Private sector defined benefit pensions (and some public sector pensions) are funded, which means you can get a cash value for your pension and transfer this amount to another provider.

 However, it’s important to understand that you’ll lose the retirement income promised by your employer, and that this can often be very valuable.
 Instead, your pension money will be invested into a defined contribution plan where you give up the benefit of a guaranteed income, and the amount it’s worth on retirement will be based on how much you’ve contributed and how the investments have performed.

-If you have a defined benefit pension that’s worth over £30,000, you have to consult with a financial adviser before moving the pension.
+If you have a defined benefit pension that’s worth over £30,000, you have to consult with an independent financial adviser (IFA) before moving your pension.

 If you’re in an ‘unfunded’ public sector pension scheme (for example an NHS pension, a teacher pension or a civil service pension), you won’t be able to move your pension.
 That’s because this type of pension uses the employer’s current income to pay pension benefits, rather than setting assets aside.